rerun-io/rerun/examples/python/minimal/README.md

   <img src="https://static.rerun.io/minimal/0e47ac513ab25d56cf2b493128097d499a07e5e8/full.png" alt="Minimal example screenshot">
 </picture>

-[//]: # (The simplest example of how to use Rerun, showing how to log a point cloud.
-This is part of the [Quick Start guide]&#40;https://www.rerun.io/docs/getting-started/python&#41;.)

 Straightforward example from the [Quick Start guide](https://www.rerun.io/docs/getting-started/python) to generate a 3D colored cube and demonstrate how to log a point cloud.

-# Used Rerun Types
+# Used Rerun types

 [`Points3D`](https://www.rerun.io/docs/reference/types/archetypes/points3d)

-# Logging and Visualizing with Rerun
+# Logging and visualizing with Rerun

 The visualizations in this example were created with the following Rerun code: